What are Phytoplankton?

 There are three major potentially toxic species of phytoplankton in the Gulf of Maine: Alexandrium spp., Pseudo-nitzschia spp., and Dinophysis spp.
 These species have the ability to produce biotoxins that are known to cause paralytic shellfish poisoning (PSP), amnesic shellfish poisoning (ASP), and diarrheic shellfish poisoning (DSP) respectively.

 To maintain public health, CEHL is working with the Maine Department of Marine Resources Public Health Division to support the Community Phytoplankton Monitoring Program.
-Volunteers assess phytoplankton health at three different locations on Mount Desert Island by collecting water samples and other environmental variables on site, and conducting target cell counts back in the lab.
-View the full operating procedure for volunteer phytoplankton monitors.
+Volunteers assess phytoplankton health at two different locations on Mount Desert Island by collecting water samples and other environmental variables on site, and conducting target cell counts back in the lab.
+View the full standard operating procedure for the Community Environmental Health Lab.